Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/03-dataflow_debug_and_optimization/README.md

 ## Introduction

 Vitis High-Level Synthesis (HLS) is a key part of the Vitis application acceleration development flow.
-The tool is responsible for compiling C/C++ and OpenCL code into a kernel for acceleration in the programmable logic (PL) region of Xilinx devices.
+The tool is responsible for compiling C/C++ and OpenCL code into a kernel for acceleration in the programmable logic (PL) region of AMD devices.
 Thus, it is the tool that compiles the hardware kernels for the Vitis tools by performing high-level synthesis.

-The aim of this tutorial is to give the user an overview of the techniques available in the Vitis HLS GUI with respect to understanding and debugging the dataflow optimization.
-You will be working through the Vivado kernel flow in the Vitis tool.
+The aim of this tutorial is to give you an overview of the techniques available in the Vitis HLS GUI with respect to understanding and debugging the dataflow optimization.
+You will be working through the AMD Vivado™ kernel flow in the Vitis tool.
 For more information, refer to [Vitis HLS Flow Overview](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Vitis-HLS-Flow-Overview) in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).

 >**IMPORTANT:**
 >
 > * Before running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
->* If you run applications on the Xilinx® Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions To complete installation, follow the instructions on the [Alveo Product Documentation tab](https://www.xilinx.com/products/boards-and-kits/alveo.html).
+>* If you run applications on the AMD Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions To complete installation, follow the instructions on the [Alveo Product Documentation tab](https://www.xilinx.com/products/boards-and-kits/alveo.html).

 ## Accessing the Tutorial Reference Files